gelic-idealab/komodo/Local_Minimal_Instance.md

 4. Expand that database.
 5. Expand the connections table schema.
 6. TODO — explain the schema

-Port 3306 may be in use by another process in your machine.
-You will need to choose a different port in `docker-compose.yml` and then configure `komodo-relay` to use this port in its `config.js`.
-TODO

 **Footnotes**
 [1] We will not use this network, but the current docker-compose.yml configuration expects it.